rthor/isjs/README.md

 is('love', /.+/); // returns true
 ```

+## Change Log

+### 0.1.2 *JUNE 14, 2013*

+- `phone` has become an object so calling it requires a two letter ISO 3166 country code.
+For example validating Icelandic phone numbers in vanilla JS is now done thusly: `is('+354 000-0000', 'phone:is')`.
+In addition a few more countries were added.

+- `cc` - pretty much same thing happend as with the `phone` thing.

+### 0.1.1 *May 24, 2013*

+- First stable release

 ## Get in touch

 Follow me on twitter [@rthor](http://twitter.com/rthor) or send me a line in an [email](mailto:ragnar.valgeirsson@gmail.com).